revaturelabs/interviewquestions/Python/Python-Classes and Objects/Polymorphism.md

 > Option b)
 <details><summary> <b>Explanation</b> </summary>

-> Suppose we define two functions with same name and different argument list in python, and when we try to call the first function it will give error in the program, but when we try to call the second function it doesn't gives the error and overrides the prior function and generates the output.
+> Suppose, if we define two functions with same name and different argument list in python, and when we try to call the first function, it will give error in the program.
+But, when we try to call the second function, it doesn't give the error and overrides the prior function and generates the output.
   </details>
 </details>